dylan-profiler/visions/docsrc/source/visions/applications/compression.rst

 Data Compression
 ================

+Decoupling *semantic* data types from *physical* data types makes it easier to compress variables.
-Minimizing the memory used for a single type.
+Our task is to minimize the physical memory used while preserving the same semantic type.

+Two characteristics of the types provide us space to compress:
+- Semantic types restrict the possible values of a variable (the URL type is a subset of String).
+- The type system infers the exact semantic type independent of physical subtype (int64 and int32 are both Count)

+`Proof of Concept <../../../examples/compression_proof_of_concept/compression.py>`_

+..
 We can define a (lossless) conversion operation for specific types.
-For example, we could convert a 64-bit integer to a 8-bit integer if it contains only pixel values.

-decoupling semantic from physical allows to minimize the physical storage as long as the semantic type is preserved. casting int64 to int32, text/categoricals may be encoded as string or dict, depending it cardinality, dates can be encoded as numbers, ip as numbers [4,5, 10].
+   For example, we could convert a 64-bit integer to a 8-bit integer if it contains only pixel values. casting int64 to int32, text/categoricals may be encoded as string or dict, depending it cardinality, dates can be encoded as numbers,

+Tom Augspurger implemented a ip-address data type for pandas that efficiently stores ip-addresses (as numbers) [1]_, [2]_, [3]_.

+..
+[1] Tom Augspurger, Extension Arrays for Pandas, 12 February 2018, https://tomaugspurger.github.io/pandas-extension-arrays.html
+..
+[2] Tom Augspurger, CyberPandas: Extending Pandas with Richer Types, 16 May 2018, https://www.anaconda.com/cyberpandas-extending-pandas-with-richer-types/
+..
+[3] Tom Augspurger, Cyberpandas package on Github, https://github.com/ContinuumIO/cyberpandas